Noncommutative Coordinate Picture of the Quantum Phase Space: Appendix : On from the Killing Reduction of and the Results for the related Hamiltonian Vector Fields and Covectors

-{\bf Acknowledgements \ } We thank Suzana Bedi\'c for helping to improve the language of the presentation.
-The authors are partially supported by research grants number 106-2112-M-008-008 and 107-2119-M-008-011 of the MOST of Taiwan.
+{\bf Acknowledgments \ } We thank Suzana Bedi\'c for helping to improve the language of the presentation, on an earlier version of the paper.
+The authors are partially supported by research grants number 109-2119-M-008-016 and 107-2119-M-008-011 of the MOST of Taiwan.